Martin-Stankard/Room-full-o-agents/README.md

 always Docker-compose up

 -phase zero is bang out some folders and index.js.
 Agent and room oop zone under backend.
+-- assorted dsign patterns around juggling room class and agent class -- leader agent is very much wrapped up in the behvior implementation....drive the room interaction as dm.
+  -- Like a job to do...starts with laying out a plan and occasionally asks about the weather if things get looped into silence
+  -- maybe no oop leader-agent bs and instead just a flag, -- A room can have n leader flags unless decorated to max = n -- no min... a silent room...if no oop care, no point to at least > 1,  and only behavior driven,progress made.
+Manana, --
 - phase 1
 -- import working mern stack project
   - swap out react for streaming equiv (prob ugly and simple) mern app, with system time to show streaming